-- our executive officers; - our directors; - the beneficial owners of more than 5% of our securities; - the immediate family members of any of the foregoing persons; and - any other persons whom the board determines may be considered related persons.
+- our executive officers: - our directors: - the beneficial owners of more than 5% of our securities; - the immediate family members of any of the foregoing persons; and - any other persons whom the board determines may be considered related persons.

-For purposes of these procedures, "immediate family members" means any child, stepchild, parent, stepparent, spouse, sibling, mother-inlaw, father-in-law, son-in-law, daughter-in-law, brother-in-law, or sister-in-law, and any person (other than a tenant or employee) sharing the household with the executive officer, director or 5% beneficial owner.
+For purposes of these procedures, "immediate family members" means any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, or sister-in-law, and any person (other than a tenant or employee) sharing the household with the executive officer, director or 5% beneficial owner.